 Using the theme editor with Startup

 Once you've uploaded your theme, it's time to make it your own.
-While all of your products, collections, pages, and navigation will be configured in the Shopify admin, any changes you make to the look and feel of your store will happen in the theme editor.
-You'll access it by navigating to Online Store > Themes and then clicking the blue Customize theme button in the top right of your screen.
+While all of your products, collections, pages, and navigation are configured in the Shopify admin, any changes you make to the look and feel of your store will happen in the theme editor.
+Access it by navigating to Online Store > Themes > Startup > Customize.

-You'll see that the theme editor is divided into two tabs: Sections and General settings.
-We'll cover each in detail below, but here's the Coles Notes.
+The theme editor is divided into two tabs: Sections and Theme settings.

 The Sections tab contains all of the sections that are available to you in Startup.
-Essentially, sections are the building blocks of your store, allowing you to assemble pages from customizable, re-orderable components.
-You can add, remove, and reorder sections, as well as access the customization features for each from the Sections tab.
+Essentially, sections are the building blocks of your store used to assemble pages from customizable, movable components.
+You can add, remove, reorder, and customize features for each in the Sections tab.

-The General settings tab lets you make global changes to the look of your store, including typography, text and background color, as well as links to your social media accounts.
+The Theme settings tab controls global changes to the look and features of your store–such as Typography, Colors, and Social media accounts.

-Finally, Edit languages lets you both change the language of your theme and checkout as well as customize the wording that is used throughout your store.
+Finally, Edit languages lets you both change the language of your theme and checkout, as well as customize the terminology that is used throughout your store.

-Note that applying and saving a new theme style will overwrite your current style settings, however you will not lose any content from your store.
+Applying and saving a new theme style will overwrite your current style settings.
+However, you will not lose any content from your store.
 It's always a good idea to make a backup copy of your theme before you start making customizations.
 Use the duplicate copy as your working version until you're ready to publish it.

 Next article: Setting up your homepage with Startup